 Even though our produce may suffer from nutrient depletion, that doesn’t mean the fruits and vegetables we find at the grocery store or plant in our gardens aren’t worth eating.
 In fact, most doctors recommend that we should get the majority of our nutrients from a healthy diet of fruits and vegetables.

-However, to make up for the nutrient loss and meet daily micronutrient requirements, dietary supplements can be a great solution.
+However, to make up for the nutrient loss and meet daily micronutrient requirements, dietary supplements like Balance can be a great solution.
 (Make sure to consult your primary physician before using supplements.)
+Unimate is another good source of extra nutrients, as it contains a unique blend of plant compounds and is loaded with antioxidants.

 Another way to combat nutrient depletion is by adding more vegetables and fruits to our diets.
 Getting creative with veggies and fruits can make it easy!
 Throwing a handful of spinach into a post-workout smoothie or adding extra veggies to our morning omelets are just a few ways to get all the necessary nutrients we need.